 It is common for women who have never experienced pregnancy, to have mild cramping and even some spotting that accompanies implantation.

 I can remember when I was pregnant with my son, I swore my period was coming because my cramps were so bad.
 But three positive pregnancy tests later, it was clear that my period wasn’t the cause of my cramps.
 It’s completely common to mistake early stages of pregnancy with the beginnings of a period, which is why taking a pregnancy test is step one when you’re having cramps but no period.

 If you’re a sexually active woman with cramping and a missed period, I recommend taking a pregnancy test at-home or with your doctor.
 It is always possible to become pregnant even while using contraceptives, so if you’re in doubt, please test.

 Some women can actually feel ovulation.
 This is a condition called Mittelschmerz, when a woman physically experiences the release of the egg from the ovary.
 Ovulation occurs mid-cycle, usually around days 10-14 of your cycle.
 If you feel cramping mid-cycle, especially if it only lasts for a day, it could be ovulatory pain.

 Ovulation pain varies from woman to woman.
 Some explain it as sharp and stitching, others a dull ache, and others a burning sensation.
 In most cases, ovulation pain can be eased with a hot water bottle or heating pad.
 Light exercise can also help reduce this temporary discomfort.

-Ovulation pain is usually not concerning unless the pain becomes unbearable.
-If you have extreme pain in the middle of your cycle, you should schedule an appointment with your doctor.
+Ovulation cramps are usually not concerning unless the pain becomes unbearable.
+If you have severe cramp pain in the middle of your cycle, you should schedule an appointment with your doctor.